ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 or delay distributions in links that are impacted by environmental conditions (such as microwave or satellite links).

 3. Monte Carlo simulation:
-: This type of simulation uses statistical methods to model and analyze networks under uncertain or variable conditions.
+: This type of simulation uses statistical methods to model and analyse networks under uncertain or variable conditions.
 Monte Carlo simulations generate a large number of random samples to predict the performance of a network across multiple scenarios.
 It is used for probabilistic analysis, risk assessment, and performance evaluation under uncertain conditions.